INIT-REF/LLDBF/README.md

 # LLDBF
 A Brainf*ck inspired, interpreted language using signed 64bit cells (or whatever long long int will be on your machine) and a 2-element stack.
-Numbers can entered as literals in the source code.
+Numbers can be entered as literals in the source code.

 ## Usage
 LLDBF is inspired by BF and some of its dialects.
 In fact, any non-wrapping BF code should work as is, but no guarantee.
 The similarities, diffrences and extensions are as follows: